No matter how good your product is, or how well your team works, you will receive negative comments on social media. It’s unavoidable.

 The worst thing you can do for your brand is to ignore negative comments.
 It will give an angry client another reason to dislike your brand.

-If you run a business and put your heart and soul into it, it might be challenging for you to deal with negativity.
+If you run a business and put your heart and soul into it, it might be challenging for you to deal with the negativity.
 But, you have to handle it strategically.
 Otherwise, angry customers will write a bunch of new bad comments to harm your brand.

 Step 2.
 Apologize sincerely

-“The customer is always right”.
+“The customer is always right.”
 Even if you disagree with the customer’s point of view, you should still say sorry.
 This is the first step to resolve the conflict.

 Here is an example of such an apology post.